edgeless-project/edgeless/README.md

   feature branch.
 * Do not introduce merge commits on the main branch.
 Merges to the main branch must be fast-forwarded.
-A good practice is also to squash the commits on the feature branch (can be done while merging on github).
+A good practice is also to squash the commits on the feature branch (this can be done while merging on GitHub).
 * Add yourself to the list of contributors & adhere to the license.
     * Do not taint this repository with incompatible licenses!
     * Everything not MIT-licensed must be kept external to this repository.